Receive NIFDI News in your inbox every month. Sign-up here!

-The Engelmann Foundation was created in 1997.
-The foundation is dedicated to continuing the legacy of Siegfried "Zig" Engelmann through the support, promotion and development of educators around the world implementing Direct Instruction with their students.
-Over the past 20 years the foundation has distributed 56 grants totaling over $325,000.
-Recently the Board of Directors made the decision to become more visible, and has launched a new website at https://engelmannfoundation.org/.
+The Engelmann Foundation, created in 1997, is dedicated to continuing the legacy of Siegfried "Zig" Engelmann through the support, promotion, and development of educators around the world implementing Direct Instruction with their students.
+Over the past 20 years, the foundation has distributed 56 grants totaling over $325,000.

 The Engelmann Foundation offers two grant opportunities: Conference Grants and General Grants.
 Conference Grants are tailored to provide funds to attend the annual National Direct Instruction Conference hosted by the National Institute for Direct Instruction in Eugene, Oregon each July.
-General Grants are designed to support projects, training and development, implementation and other similar endeavors that utilize Direct Instruction (DI) programs.
+General Grants are designed to support projects, training and development, implementation, and other similar endeavors that utilize Direct Instruction (DI) programs.
 Both grant application types operate on a twice-yearly schedule.
-The deadlines for submitting grants are 5:00pm PDT June 1st and December 1st.
+The deadlines for submitting grants are 5:00 pm PDT December 1st and June 1st.
 Note that while grant applications are accepted on an on-going basis, applications will be held for consideration until the next grant cycle deadline.

 For more information on the foundation and to make a grant application, go to https://engelmannfoundation.org/

 Five years ago Doug Carnine, co-author with Siegfried Engelmann of the landmark text Theory of Instruction, funded the conversion of the book to a digital format.
 His purpose in funding the conversion was so that the book could be offered electronically via ResearchGate.
 ResearchGate is a free service available to scientists and researchers and has 17 million members.
 It connects people doing research in hundreds of fields, including education and human development.
 Authors can publish their publications, increasing the diffusion of information across a wide range of readers.